grab/engineering-blog/_posts/2021-04-19-how-we-improved-agent-chat-efficiency-with-ml.md

 After splitting chat time into all its components, we noted that agent typing time represented a big portion of the chat support journey, making it the perfect problem to tackle next.

-After some analysis on the usage of the third party chat tool, we found out that even with functionalities such as canned messages, **85% of the messages were still free typed**.
+After some analysis on the usage of the third-party chat tool, we found out that even with functionalities such as canned messages, **85% of the messages were still free typed**.

 Hours of shadowing sessions also confirmed that the consumer support specialists liked to add their own flair.
 They would often use the template and adjust it to their style, which took more time than just writing it on the spot.
 With this in mind, it was obvious that templates wouldn’t be too helpful, unless they provided some degree of personalisation.